Vluurie/NAER/README.md

-# NAER
-NieR:Automata Enemy Randomizer Tool
+# NAER - NieR:Automata Enemy Randomizer Tool

-This Tool randomizes the Enemys in NieR:Automata.

-How to install/use?
+## Overview

+The NAER is a tool designed to randomize enemy placements in NieR:Automata, offering a fresh and unpredictable gameplay experience.
+It is developed using Dart and Python.

+## Installation and Setup

+### Prerequisites
+1. **Dart SDK or Flutter**: Required for Dart-based operations.
+Install from [Flutter Installation Guide](https://docs.flutter.dev/get-started/install).
+2. **Python**: Necessary for the GUI component.
+Download and install from [Python Official Downloads](https://www.python.org/downloads/).

+### Steps
-1. Download the repository.
+1. **Clone the Repository**: Download the NAER tool repository.
-2. Download the Dart SDK or Flutter https://docs.flutter.dev/get-started/install , since this tool was writen in Dart and uses the NieR CLI: https://github.com/ArthurHeitmann/nier_cli
-3. Download and Install Python since the GUI was writen in Python: https://www.python.org/downloads/
-4. Now u need to update the dependencies for the Dart files, open a Terminal in the repository Folder and use: flutter pub get
+2. **Dart Dependencies**: In the repository directory, open a terminal and execute:

+   flutter pub get

+4. **Python Dependencies**: If any Python dependencies are outdated or missing, run the following in Windows Powershell:

-5. If u got an issue that a python dependency is outdated or missing, open Windows Powershell and use: pip freeze | %{$_.split('==')[0]} | %{pip install --upgrade $_}
+   pip freeze | %{$.split('==')[0]} | %{pip install --upgrade $}

-6. Start the NierAutomataEnemyRandomizer.py in  the lib folder.
+4. **Launch the Tool**: Start `NierAutomataEnemyRandomizer.py` located in the lib folder.
-7. Done

-How to use?

-1. Choose ur Input Folder, this Folder needs to have .cpk files from NieR:Automata (best practice is to copy the 3 .cpk's needed data002.cpk, data012.cpk and data100.cpk into a single Folder.
+## Usage Instructions

+### Preparing the Tool
+1. **Input Folder**: Select a folder containing NieR:Automata `.cpk` files (e.g., `data002.cpk`, `data012.cpk`, and `data100.cpk`).
-2. Choose ur Output Directory, this Folder needs to be the data folder of NieR:Automata.
+2. **Output Directory**: Choose the `data` folder of NieR:Automata for output.

-   Selecting an Enemy means that all enemies in NieR:Automata will be changed to this selected Enemy.
-   If u select more than one Enemy, this Enemys will be used to change all Enemies randomly to the selected Enemies.
-   The Tool knows what are Fly and what are Ground Enemies.
-It will only change Fly enemies with Fly enemies, same with Ground Enemies.

-   If u select nothing and directly click on "Start Randomizing", the tool uses every Enemy in the List for Randomizing.

-   U can also say to only randomize Quests, Maps or the Game Phases.

-What the Tool not does.

-The Tool does not change enemies that have an alias with value.
-Alias tags can have hardcoded scripting specified for the Enemy.
-Changing the Enemy breaks the Script Logic of some that got Alias Values.
-The Tool does not change Bosses so u can completly normally play the Game but still having different Enemies.
-It uses a Group Called "Delete" in sorted_enemy.dart.
-This Enemies will be ignored during Randomization.

-Note:

-This Tool with the Enemies was tested mostly on start of the Game and not on every scenario, of there are issues feel free to report in the NieR:automata Modding Discord.
+### Randomization Options
+- **Single Enemy Selection**: Replaces all enemies with the selected one.
+- **Multiple Enemies Selection**: Randomly swaps enemies using the selected types.
+- **Enemy Types**: The tool distinguishes between flying and ground enemies for appropriate replacements.
+- **Full Randomization**: With no specific selections, the tool randomizes using all available enemies.
+- **Selective Randomization**: Options to randomize specific aspects such as quests, maps, or game phases.

+## Limitations

+- **Alias-Tagged Enemies**: The tool doesn't change enemies with alias tags having specific values, as it might break the script logic.
+- **Bosses**: Boss enemies are not altered, allowing normal game progression.
+These are listed under the "Delete" group in `sorted_enemy.dart` and are excluded from randomization.

+## Note

+- **Testing**: This tool has been primarily tested in early game scenarios.
+For any issues, report them in the NieR:Automata Modding Discord.

+---